Marian Olden: Introduction to eugenics movement

 Olden was introduced to the ideas of the eugenics movement while working as a volunteer social worker in New Jersey in the 1930s.
 She formed a study group on matters of public health in 1934, which led her to eugenic literature such as Edwin Grant Conklin's Heredity and Environment in the Development of Man (1917) and Herbert Spencer Jennings's The Biological Basis of Human Nature (1930).
-She brought her study group on field trips to state mental hospitals, where physicians and staff expressed support for compulsory sterilization of patients, reasoning that this would prevent them from passing their ailments to future generations, as well as freeing up capacity in their instutions, on the basis that certain patients, if sterilized, could be released into the community without fear that they would conceive children which they would be unable to care for.
+She brought her study group on field trips to state mental hospitals, where physicians and staff expressed support for compulsory sterilization of patients, reasoning that this would prevent them from passing their ailments to future generations, as well as freeing up capacity in their institutions, on the basis that certain patients, if sterilized, could be released into the community without fear that they would conceive children which they would be unable to care for.

 Olden drafted a sterilization bill which she attempted to promote to New Jersey lawmakers through a campaign organized with the League of Women Voters in 1935.
 The failure of this campaign led Olden to found a new organization dedicate specifically to advocating for compulsory sterilization, the Sterilization League of New Jersey.